Introduction to business accounting

 What level is the course and do I need any particular skills?

-This course is for beginners to accounting, some knowledge of bookkeeping would be helpful.
+This course is for beginners to accounting and it is suitable for small business owners.
+Some knowledge of bookkeeping would be helpful.
 Students should be able to understand basic mathematical calculations - add, subtract, multiply and divide.
 Students should also be able to read and understand written instructions.

 How will I be taught, and will there be any work outside the class?